 Location: Grant Park – Downtown Chicago, Illinois

-Ticket Info: Early bird tickets went on sale March 26th and are already sold out.
-Lollapalooza also sells single-day tickets which is a good option if you are strapped for cash or time.
-Otherwise, it’s craigslist and other re-selling websites.
+Ticket Info: Three-day passes went on sale March 25th and sold out in three hours.
+Lollapalooza also sells single-day tickets which is a good option if you are strapped for cash or time, but of course those sold out almost immediately as well.
+If you have the cash, Lollapalooza’s website is still selling Platinum Tickets ($$$$!), otherwise, it’s time to resort to craigslist and other re-selling websites.
 Stubhub is a rip-off, and will only be worth it if you see prices drop at the last minute, which can happen.
 Posting on Lollapalooza’s Facebook page and asking to buy extra tickets is also another great way to find second hand tickets without paying a fee.

 Camping: There is no camping option.

 2014 Lineup: Eminem, Lorde, Skrillex, Arctic Monkeys, Kings of Leon, Outkast, Broken Bells, The Head and the Heart, Childish Gambino, and many, many more.
 The full lineup is available on the Lollapalooza website: FULL 2014 LOLLAPALOOZA LINE-UP.

 Standard list: Sunscreen, hat/bandana, hand sanitizer, closed-toe shoes, blanket, sunglasses, camera… but you already knew that.